‘Bacteria’ generally sounds scary. You don’t want that on your hands, so why would you want it in your food?

 Start your day right with a breakfast that’s beneficial for your gut health.
 Think bananas, almonds, whole wheat, yogurt, kombucha, oats, kiwi or kefir.
 We have some combinations we think you’ll love trying.

 Didn’t realize you could have fermented foods for breakfast?
 Of course you can!
-A bunch of kraut on a combination of quinoa, legumes, steamed kale and root vegetables is just what your gut was waiting for.
+These Cultured Breakfast Macro Bowls from The Full Helping serve up bunch of kraut on a combination of quinoa, legumes, steamed kale and root vegetables.
+It’s just what your gut was waiting for.

 A smoothie is the easiest way to satisfy your hunger without overdoing it.
 This one is packed with probiotics, greens and aloe vera juice, which works wonders on the digestive system.